-Of all the known benefits of chiropractic adjustments - alleviated pain, decreased inflammation, and reduced stress, just to name a few - growing taller is not one of them.
+Of all the known benefits of chiropractic adjustments - alleviated back pain and neck pain, decreased inflammation, and reduced stress, just to name a few - growing taller is not one of them.
 But can a visit to the chiropractor allow you to walk out with some additional height?
 The verdict is out, and the answer is yes.

 Continue reading to figure out how a chiropractic adjustment can make you taller.